ANATOMY & PHYSIOLOGY

 Multicellular exocrine glands

 These are formed by invagination, or in-pouching, of an epithelial sheet.
 The epithelium grows down from the surface into the underlying tissues to form either a simple or compound tube.
-The blind end of the tube constitute the secretory parts of the gland and may stay tubular or expand to form round bags called acini or alveoli.
-The various structural types of endocrine glands are shown in the illustration.
+The blind end of the tube constitutes the secretory parts of the gland and may stay tubular or expand to form round bags called acini or alveoli.
+The various structural types of exocrine glands are shown in the illustration.

 There are three different ways in which exocrine glands secrete their products.
 These modes of secretion are called merocrine, apocrine, and holocrine.